 In other words, “Rage, goddess; sing of the rage of the son of Peleus, Achilles.”
 Or as the popular Samuel Butler translation has it, “Sing, O goddess, the anger of Achilles son of Peleus.”

 Any good English translation of the Iliad carries over the characters, the events, and even the rhythms and sound effects, in an artful way.
 But when you read just one single line in Greek, you immediately hear someone else behind the words —

 A voice that’s older, wilder, more raw.

 Let’s try a quick experiment.
 Say the middle line in that trio above (the light brown one) out loud to yourself, right now.
 Try it.
 Roll the sounds around in your mouth, and let yourself feel the meanings of those sounds.
-You’re speaking ancient Greek.
-If you’re lucky, you might feel a shiver run up your spine.
+You are speaking of Achilles in his own native tongue.

 That split widens as you keep reading the first paragraph, and you start to pick up the sound patterns and rhythms of the poet’s style.
 Take this, for example:

 Try the experiment again if you want — roll the words around in your mouth and feel their meanings.
 Just so you know, Butler translates this line, “Many a brave soul did it send hurrying down to Hades.” (“It” meaning the rage of Achilles.)

 Butler’s translation feels like an old poem — but the Greek original puts your ear to the mouth of a real person, across two thousand years; a person from a world very different from yours, and yet a real world, every bit as colorful and textured and complex as this moment right now.